peterhinch/micropython-micropower/README.md

 ### Function ``why()``

 On wakeup calling this will return one of the following strings:
- 1. 'BOOT' The Pyboard was powered up or had a soft or hard reset
+ 1. 'BOOT' The Pyboard was powered up from cold
+ 2. 'POWERUP' Power re-applied to board with backup battery
- 2. 'TAMPER' Woken by the ``tamper`` object (event on pin X18)
+ 3. 'TAMPER' Woken by the ``tamper`` object (event on pin X18)
- 3. 'WAKEUP' Timer wakeup
+ 4. 'WAKEUP' Timer wakeup
- 4. 'X1' Woken by a high going edge on pin X1
+ 5. 'X1' Woken by a high going edge on pin X1
- 5. 'ALARM_A' Woken by RTC alarm A
+ 6. 'ALARM_A' Woken by RTC alarm A
- 6. 'ALARM_B' Woken by RTC alarm B
+ 7. 'ALARM_B' Woken by RTC alarm B
+ 8. returns None if none of the above apply e.g. reset button pressed

 ### Function ``now()``